Gomorrah (TV series): Season 3 (2017)

 Gennaro assumes full control of all drug trade in Naples.
 He becomes feared and respected among the underworld.
-However, Ciro loses the will to continue, and after killing Malammore to avenge his daughter, moves to Sofia to work for Valentin, an associate.
-He later finds out Mladen (Valentin's son) tried to set him up, and since he's Valentin's successor, he hesitantly orders Ciro's death.
-Ciro however, murders Valentin and his son Mladen, and returns to Naples, while Giuseppe is in prison after Gennaro reveals his criminal past to the police.
+Ciro loses the will to continue, and after killing Malammore to avenge his daughter, moves to Sofia to work for Valentin, an associate.
+He later finds out Mladen (Valentin's son) tried to set him up, and since he's Valentin's successor, Valentin hesitantly orders Ciro's death.
+Ciro murders Valentin and his son Mladen, and returns to Naples, while Giuseppe is in prison after Gennaro reveals his criminal past to the police.

 Giuseppe quickly avoids jail time by agreeing to a plea deal, and is placed on house arrest instead.
 He then orders the systematic destruction of Gennaro and his criminal empire, robbing and killing his lieutenants, which leaves him isolated in his war against Giuseppe.
 Gennaro then seeks assistance from Ciro and Annalisa, who are both eager to return to power.
-Ciro initially aims to locate allies outside Naples, however, he meets Enzo and Valerio, members of the Santo clan, who convince him only people from the city truly wish for Giuseppe's demise.
+Ciro initially aims to locate allies outside Naples.
+He meets Enzo and Valerio, members of the Santo clan, who convince him only people from the city truly wish for Giuseppe's demise.
 Together, they help Gennaro resume business, while Gennaro also bribes lawmakers and police officials to aid his cause.

-However, Enzo begins to have reservations when many of his men begin to die at the hands of the Confederates, and wishes to leave.
+Enzo begins to have reservations when many of his men begin to die at the hands of the Confederates, and wishes to leave.
 The Confederates, outraged, attempt to murder his sister by bombing the restaurant she works at, which begins a war between Enzo and Valerio, against them.
 Ciro desperately proposes an armistice, which is reluctantly accepted.
-Enzo's reservations are maintained, however, which forces Gennaro to kill his sister, which he then blames on Arenella (a member of the Confederates).
+Enzo's reservations are maintained, which forces Gennaro to kill his sister, which he then blames on Arenella (a member of the Confederates).
 This increases Enzo's involvement, and they successfully organize an ambush on Giuseppe and Arenella.

 Following this, Ciro pushes Gennaro to create peace with all their enemies.
 Peace is eventually accepted, and Gennaro divides the city and other land to the people who helped him win.
 Patrizia later kills Annalisa, which arouses Enzo's suspicions, as Patrizia vocally opposed murder during the war.
 He later stalks her, and learns Gennaro was involved in his sister's murder.
 Inviting both him and Ciro on his yacht under the pretense of celebration, Enzo reveals his intentions to kill Gennaro.
 Prior to shooting him, however, Ciro sacrifices himself in his place by admitting to murdering his sister, stating his desire to avoid another war, and wishing to re-join his family in heaven.
 Enzo then forces Gennaro to kill Ciro.